hpc-carpentry/old-hpc-workflows/_episodes/09-cluster.md

 ## Running our workflow on the cluster

 Ok, time for the moment we've all been waiting for - let's run our workflow on the cluster.
 To run our Snakefile, we'll run the following command:

 ~~~
-snakemake -j 100 --cluster-config cluster.json --cluster "sbatch -A {cluster.account} --mem={cluster.mem} -t {cluster.time} -c {threads}"
+snakemake --jobs 100 --cluster-config cluster.yaml --cluster "sbatch --mem={cluster.mem} --time {cluster.time} --cpus-per-task {threads}"
 ~~~
 {:.language-bash}

+> ## Job submission options will vary
+>
+> Some HPC systems require additional options when submitting jobs, such as an
+> account or partitiion name.
+Please consult your system guidelines for the
+> additional arguments.
+>
+{:.callout}

 While things execute, you may wish to SSH to the cluster in another window so you can watch the pipeline's progress with `watch squeue -u $(whoami)`.

 Now, let's dissect the command we just ran:

-* **`-j 100`** - `-j` no longer controls the number of cores when running on a cluster.
-Instead, it controls the maximum number of jobs that snakemake can have submitted at a time.
+* **`--jobs 100`** - `--jobs` or `-j` no longer controls the number of cores when running on a cluster.
+Instead, it controls the maximum number of jobs that snakemake can submit at a time.
 This does not come into play here, but generally a sensible default is slightly below the maximum number of jobs you are allowed to have submitted at a time on your system.

-* **`--cluster-config`** - This specifies the location of a JSON file to read cluster configuration values from.
-This should point to the `cluster.json` file we wrote earlier.
+* **`--cluster-config`** - This specifies the location of a configuration file to read cluster configuration values from.
+This should point to the `cluster.yaml` file we wrote earlier.

 * **`--cluster`** - This is the submission command that should be used for the scheduler.
 Note that command flags that normally are put in batch scripts are put here (most schedulers allow you to add submission flags like this when submitting a job).
-In this case, all of the values come from our `--cluster-config` file.
+The values come from our `--cluster-config` file.
 You can access individual values with `{cluster.propertyName}`.
-Note that we can still use `{threads}` here.
+Note that we also use `{threads}` here.
 When submitting jobs, Snakemake will use the current value of `threads` given in the Snakefile for each rule.

 > ## Notes on `$PATH`
 >